Inside of a cardboard box

 By using a cardboard box and adding some reflective material to the inside, you are able to trap heat from the sun.

-Because cardboard doesn’t allow heat to transfer easily, it makes it ideal for allowing heat to remain within the DIY solar oven and therefore makes it possible to cook things, although it will take some time.
+Because cardboard doesn’t allow heat to transfer easily, it makes it ideal for allowing heat to remain within the DIY solar oven and therefore, makes it possible to cook things, although it will take some time.

 How long does it last?

-If you’re considering using cardboard for insulation, it’s important to keep in mind that due to its vulnerability and inconsistency when exposed long term the material can have a variety of drawbacks.
+If you’re considering using cardboard for insulation, it’s important to keep in mind that due to its vulnerability and inconsistency when exposed long-term the material can have a variety of drawbacks.

-The sturdy yet sensitive nature of cardboard makes it susceptible to mildew when in contact with moisture such as humidity.
+The sturdy yet sensitive nature of cardboard makes it susceptible to mildew when in contact with moisture, such as humidity.
 When this occurs, you may notice the cardboard becoming mouldy or breaking apart completely due to water damage.

 Is it cost-effective?